10 new video games releasing this May 2022: Xbox, PlayStation, PC, and Switch

 The video games’ arena in April 2022 was quite busy with new games and old classics making their comebacks on Xbox, Xbox One, Switch, PC, and PlayStation.
 Games like LEGO Star Wars: The Skywalker Saga, STAR WARS: The Force Unleashed, Nintendo Switch Sports, and Zombie Army 4: Dead War were a big hit last month.
 Dune Spice Wars was another highly anticipated game that released in late April.
 Looking forward, a host of new video games are all set to release in May 2022 on various platforms.

-The coming month may not have too many big names but Vampire: The Masquerade – Swansong is a title that gamers are looking forward to.
+The coming month may not have as many big names, but Vampire: The Masquerade – Swansong is a title that plenty of gamers are looking forward to.
 Game releases like Sniper Elite 5, Trek to Yomi, Salt and Sacrifice, and Evil Dead: The Game are some of the major highlights for the upcoming month.
 SD Gundam Battle Alliance is a big title which is scheduled to roll out in 2022 but doesn’t have a specific release date.

 [Hero image credit: Square Enix; featured image credit: Bandai Namco]